louisabricot/devops101/README.md

 SHELL
 ```

-To improve our working environment, we share the repository to our controller
+To enhance our working environment, we share the project's repository with our controller
-node.
+node:

 ```ruby
 node.vm.synced_folder "./provisioning", "/home/vagrant/workstation"
 ```

-We are ready !
+By synchronizing the "provisioning" directory with "/home/vagrant/workstation" on the controller node, we can easily access and manage our Ansible playbooks and configuration files.

-# Configuring a Kubernetes cluster with Ansible
+## Configuring a Kubernetes cluster with Ansible

-Ansible is an open-source automation tool that allows us to efficiently configure, manage, and deploy applications and infrastructure.
+Ansible is an open-source automation tool that efficiently configures, manages, and deploys applications and infrastructure.
+To customize Ansible's behavior, we use configuration files.

-## Ansible configuration file
+### Ansible configuration file

-Overall, this configuration file customizes Ansible's behavior by specifying the inventory file path, setting default options for SSH connections and privilege escalation, making the automation process more efficient and suitable for our environment.

 ```bash
 # ansible.cfg